Riddle: Research

 Much academic research on riddles has focused on collecting, cataloguing, defining, and typologising riddles.
 Key work on cataloguing and typologising riddles was published by Antti Aarne in 1918–20, and by Archer Taylor.
-In the case of ancient riddles recorded without solutions, considerable scholarly energy also goes into proposing and debating solutions.
+In the case of ancient riddles recorded without solutions, considerable scholarly energy has also gone into proposing and debating solutions.

-Whereas previously researchers had tended to take riddles out of their social performance contexts, the rise of anthropology in the post-War period encouraged more researchers to study the social role of riddles and riddling.
+Whereas previously researchers had tended to take riddles out of their social performance contexts, the rise of anthropology in the 1950s and 1960s encouraged more researchers to study the social role of riddles and riddling, highlighting their role in re-orienting reality in the face of fear and anxiety.
 However, wide-ranging studies of riddles have tended to be limited to Western countries, with Asian and African riddles being relatively neglected.

 Riddles have also attracted linguists, often studying riddles from the point of view of semiotics; meanwhile, the twenty-first century has seen the rise of extensive work on medieval European riddles from the point of view of eco-criticism, exploring how riddles can inform us about people's conceptualisation and exploration of their environment.

 International riddles

 Many riddles appear in similar form across many countries, and often continents.
-Borrowing of riddles happens both on a local scale, and across great distances.
+Borrowing of riddles happens both on a local scale and across great distances.
 Kofi Dorvlo gives an example of a riddle that has been borrowed from the Ewe language by speakers of the neighboring Logba language: "This woman has not been to the riverside for water, but there is water in her tank".
 The answer is "a coconut".
 On a much wider scale, the Riddle of the Sphinx has also been documented in the Marshall Islands, possibly carried there by Western contacts in the last two centuries.

 Key examples of internationally widespread riddles follow, based on the classic (European-focused) study by Antti Aarne.